radfordwill/kiip/readme.txt

 1. Kiip Moments
 2. Kiip Moment in a Widget

 ==  Changelog  ==

+= 3.1.5 =
+* better fix for stylesheet moment container size problems.
+* heights are now set to 325px for widgets and shortcode container moments.
+* add new index file to main folder for the plugin.

 = 3.1.4 =
-*fix for stylesheet conflict and moment container size problems.
+* fix for stylesheet conflict and moment container size problems.
-*added support for limiting bootstrap css and js to load just for the plugin settings page.
+* added support for limiting bootstrap css and js to load just for the plugin settings page.
-*added support for moment container's css styling, height/width.
+* added support for moment container's css styling, height/width.
-*change syntax highlighter.
+* change syntax highlighter.
-*screenshot size change.
+* screenshot size change.

 = 3.1.3 =
 * add a widget to plugin.
 * files are located in a better way.
 * add admin notice on saving the plugin options.
-* fix Google Prettify code view for shortcodes.
 * fix Google Prettify code view for shortcodes.

 = 3.1.2 =